LLNL/axom/src/docs/sphinx/coding_guide/sec07_documentation.rst

           documentation to be generated for any global item (global function, typedef, enum, etc.) defined in the file.

+See :ref:`headerlayout-label` and :ref:`sourcelayout-label` for guidelines
+on placement of file prologue in header and source files, respectively.

 Brief and detailed comments
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^